DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 explained in detail in the reference manual.

-In the page 30 of our target microcontroller's datasheet the memory map is shown, and we can see that the SFR addresses for GPIO and peripherials go from 0x005000 up to 0x0057FF:
+In the page 30 of our target microcontroller's datasheet the memory map is shown, and we can see that the SFR addresses for GPIO and peripherials go from `0x005000` up to `0x0057FF`:

 ![Memory map](/img/gpiomemorymap.jpg){: .center-block width="50%" :}

-In the following pages, we can see a list of the different registers and their addresses and a summary of their purpose.
+In the next pages, we can see a list of the different registers and their addresses and a summary of their purpose.
 In the reference manual, a more detailed explanation can be found about each one.

-As you will see through the different examples the same procedure will be followed to write to code:
+For different examples the same procedure will be followed to write to code:
 1. Identify the needed hardware
 2. Look in the datasheet and ref. manual for the proper register addresses
 3. Write the firmware